UTD-DSA/UTD-DSA-Resources/README.md

 -2.
 Contributions should reflect positively on the organization - this repository is mirrored in a public google drive.

 -3.
-Contributions not made for general distribution should be marked <marking pattern here> so they are not reflected in the public google drive.
+Document intended for internal use only should not be put in this drive.